dnnsmnstrr/places/README.md

 ## How to use
 1. Open main.js in a text editor and locate the Sheety URL
 2. Replace the demo URL with your own Sheety URL
 3. Replace the Google API key with your own.
-Follow [Google's guide on how to obtain a key](https://developers.google.com/maps/documentation/embed/get-started).
+Follow [Google's guide on how to obtain a key](https://developers.google.com/maps/documentation/embed/get-started) (Places API needs to be activated).
 3. Customise as you please!
 4. Voila!
 A Google Maps embed powered by a spreadsheet